Hannah Farnham Sawyer Lee

-Hannah Farnham Sawyer Lee (November 5, 1780-December 27, 1865) was an American author, best known for her 1837 novelette Three Experiments of Living which was published in more than 30 editions in the United States, and 10 in England.
+Hannah Farnham Sawyer Lee (November 5, 1780-December 27, 1865) was an American writer, best known for her 1837 novelette Three Experiments of Living which was published in more than 30 editions in the United States, and 10 in England.
 Lee was a popular novelist during her life, though her writing was not lauded and her success is now largely forgotten.

 Life

 Lee was born in 1780 to physician Micajah Sawyer and Sibyll Farnham, in Newburyport, Massachusetts.
 She married George Gardiner Lee of Boston in 1807, on the same day her sister Mary Anna married Philip Jeremiah Schuyler.
 George Lee died in 1816 leaving Lee with three young daughters.
 She then went to live with her brother William Sawyer, until his death in 1858.
 She died at age 85 in Boston in December 1865.